BASES-Stanford/BASES_E-Guide/groups_alphabetical.md

 Website: http://spaceinitiative.stanford.edu/
 Contact: David Gerson-dtgerson@stanford.edu

-##### Stanford Venture Capital Club
+##### Stanford Venture Capital Club (SVCC)
 Brief: SVCC is a student-run organization that assists venture capital firms in identifying investment opportunities and educates students about the venture capital industry.
 Website: http://vc.stanford.edu/cgi-bin/wordpress/
-Contact:Konstantine Buhler (President)-buhler@stanford.edu
+Contact: Konstantine Buhler (President)-buhler@stanford.edu

-##### Stanford Venture Studio (GSB)
+##### Stanford Venture Studio
 Brief: The Stanford Venture Studio is a vibrant learning facility for Stanford graduate students across all disciplines who want to learn about designing and creating sustainable, high-impact ventures by testing what they are learning in the classroom.
 The Stanford Venture Studio provides a supportive, resourced environment, where students benefit from being immersed in the Stanford entrepreneurial community.
 Website: http://www.gsb.stanford.edu/ces/students/venture-studio
-Contact:sprie-stanford@stanford.edu
+Contact: sprie-stanford@stanford.edu
 More: SPRIE maling list: sprie-seminar-join@lists.stanford.edu.

 ##### Stanford Women in Business